KeyPair-Consulting/Theseus/README.md

 #### `u64-counter-raw`
 Usage:
 	`u64-counter-raw <filename>`
-* Extract deltas treated as 64-bit unsigned counters (they may roll over).
+* Extracts deltas treated as 64-bit unsigned counters (they may roll over).
 * Input values of type uint64_t are provided in `<filename>`.
 * Output values of type uint64_t are sent to stdout.
 * Example DCU02 - A binary file is given as input and stdout is sent to a binary file with command `./u64-counter-raw ./dcu02-input-u64.bin > ./dcu02-output-u64.bin`: